jenkinsci/hetzner-cloud-plugin/README.md

 These additional attributes can be specified, but are not required:

+- `Network` - Network ID (integer) or label expression that resolves into single network.
+When specified, **private IP address will be used instead of public**, so Jenkins controller must be part of same network (or have other means) to communicate with newly created server

 - `Remote directory` - agent working directory

 - `Agent JVM options` - Additional JVM options for Jenkins agent